subgutti/TagTweets/README.md

 2. Launch app on android device

 Features :
-1. See recents tweets for a particular hashtag or #
+1. See recents tweets for a particular hashtag
 2. Save the hashtag for future visits

 Pending features :